Vlevinski/cooling_coffee_model/README.md

 Python development cases :

-1. The coffee cooling problem
+1. The coffee cooling task

 The coffee cooling problem was discussed by Jearl Walker in Scientific Amerian in 1977.
 Is become a standard example of modeling and